rhasspy/wyoming-snowboy/README.md

 ## Custom Wake Words

+If you are using the add-on or Docker image, custom wake word training is built in.
+See the source documentation above for details.

+### Manual Wake Word Training

-There are two options for training your own wake word;
+There are two options for manually training your own wake word:

 1. [Docker image with web interface](https://github.com/rhasspy/snowboy-seasalt)
 2. [snowman-enroll command-line](https://github.com/rhasspy/snowman-enroll/)